damienbelveze/learning_more_zotero/advanced_zotero/advanced_zotero.md

 # 4. How to use Optical Character Recognition within Zotero dashboard

+In digital humanities, it can be usefull to make to things at the same time :

+- manage references with attached PDF which are scan outputs
+- making these PDF searchable within Zotero (which is not possible if the documents were scanned as images which is more often the case)

+We can solve the problem within Zotero if we are able to :
+- install an OCR tool on our computer
+- use it within Zotero to ocerize PDF files from scans

 ## 4.1 What can you do with this plugin

-By Ocerization, we mean the operation of using optical character recognition to index and make searchable the content of a PDF which was previously scanned as an image formated as a PDF
+By Ocerization, we mean the **operation of using Optical Character Recognition** to index and make searchable the content of a PDF which was previously scanned as an image formated as a PDF
 Thanks to Zotero-ocr plugin (adapted to Zotero 7), it's possible to ocerize PDF provided they have a parent item.
 This plugin is usefull for researchers who need to work on photographs of printed material.